travelogues/travelogues-corpus/README.md

-A corpus of German language travelogues from the period 1500-1876, drawn from the [Austrian Books Online project](https://www.onb.ac.at/digitale-bibliothek-kataloge/austrian-books-online-abo) of the [Austrian National Library](https://www.onb.ac.at/), compiled by the domain experts of the [Travelogues Project](https://travelogues-project.info).
-The texts are the result of Optical Character Recognition (OCR), and were not manually corrected.
+A corpus of German language travelogues from the period 1500-1876, drawn from the [Austrian Books Online project](https://www.onb.ac.at/digitale-bibliothek-kataloge/austrian-books-online-abo) of the [Austrian National Library](https://www.onb.ac.at/).
+The corpus was compiled by the domain experts of the [Travelogues Project](https://travelogues-project.info), using the [SACHA](http://iiif.onb.ac.at).
+Texts are the result of Optical Character Recognition (OCR), and were not manually corrected.
 Travelogues is funded through grant I 3795 of the Austrian Science Fund (FWF), and grant 398697847 of the German Research Foundation (DFG).